OverTheWireOrg/OverTheWire-website/warzone/index.md

 Currently, we are gathering feedback on the warzone to help steer its development.

+{% include beginNote.html title="WARNING" %}
+The warzone is an experimental network without any protection.
+Just like on the real Internet, your computer is exposed to attacks.
+If you connect to the warzone, use adequate protection (e.g. a firewall).
+{% include endNote.html %}

 To make the place more interesting, we have created a setup (named tsutomu) that encourages you to recreate the Mitnick Attack in real life.
 More information on tsutomu can be be found at <http://172.16.66.66> once you are